Priapos1004/ML101/README.md

 - `ExecuteTime` - this extension `times the execution` of each code cell and you do not have to use *%%time*
 - `Hinterland` - this extension enables `auto-completion` which makes the programing way faster
 - `Initialization cells` - this extension allows you to mark cells as `initialization cells` that means they are ran when you load the notebook.
 You can, for example, load libraries or datasets you always need directly (more a quality of life upgrade)
-- `isort formatter` - this extension can `sort your library imports` alphabetically grouped by module import and so (makes the library imports more readable)
+- `isort formatter` - this extension can `sort your library imports` alphabetically grouped by module import (makes the library imports more readable)
 - `Scratchpad` - this extension enables an `expandable cell for quick testing` like current state of a variable (otherwise you always have for the program unnecessary cells that makes the notebook less readable)
 - `ScrollDown` - this extension `automatically scrolls down` when you have a long output (quality of life upgrade)
 - `Snippets Menu` - this extension is the best of all.
 It allows you to `save code snippets` in a given format *(file will be inserted into the repo soon)* and `insert them in your code`.
-This can make you speed-up your coding and saves time for searching for the same snippet (e.g.: read from .txt-files) for the thousands time.
+This can make you speed-up your coding and saves time of searching the same snippet (e.g.: read from .txt-files) for the thousands time.
 - `Split Cells Notebook` - this extension allows you to `put two cells next to each other`.
 This is useful for comparing graphics or outputs.
 - `Table of Contents (2)` - this extension enables you a `table of content` with the *Markdown cell* headers as topics.
 This is useful for big notebooks